alexlyee/batch-scripts/README.md

 # Some Batch Scripts
-A collection of Windows .BAT &amp; .CMD scripts that may aid in your quest to automate things, or just to do something neat!
+A collection of Windows .BAT &amp; .CMD scripts of mine that may aid in your quest to automate things, or just to do something neat!

 ### Command execution timer